 The Iron Age farm at Ullandhaug is a reconstructed farm from the Migration Period, approximately 350 – 550 AD.
 The farm is located at the top of Ullandhaug, approximately 3 km from Stavanger city centre, with magnificent views of Nord-Jæren and Hafrsfjord.
 As the only one of its kind in Norway, the Iron Age Farm has been rebuilt on the original remains and ruins of a farm that dates back to the Migration Period.
 The three houses are furnished with equipment and household utensils, and there are open fires burning in the original fireplaces.

 Visitors are greeted by the Lady of the farm and the farm inhabitants.
-Guests get to meet the Lady and the Master of the farm, the poet, and can have their fortunes told in runes by a fortune teller!
 There are tours and activities for the whole family.

 Have a look at artefacts found at the farm